ricardoom/blank-open-props/README.md

 # A Theme based on Blank and implementing OpenProps

-Blank — starter [Hugo](https://gohugo.io/) theme for developers.
+Blank Open Props — starter [Hugo](https://gohugo.io/) theme for developers.
 Use it to make your own theme.

 ## Installation